Current noise and Keldysh vertex function of an Anderson impurity in the Fermi liquid regime: Current noise formula in the Fermi-liquid regime

 \subsubsection{Contributions of bubble diagrams}

 The free quasiparticle contributions without vertex corrections are described by the first three parts of Eq.\ \eqref{eq:noise_4parts}, as mentioned.
-The sum of these contributions take a simplified form for symmetric junctions $\Gamma_L=\Gamma_R$ and $\mu_L = -\mu_R=eV/2$, at $T = 0$,
+The sum of these contributions takes a simplified form for symmetric junctions $\Gamma_L=\Gamma_R$ and $\mu_L = -\mu_R=eV/2$, at $T = 0$,

 In order to extract order $|eV|^3$ terms from this equation, the lesser and greater self-energies in the last line can be replaced by the low-energy asymptotic forms, given in Eqs.\ \eqref{eq:lesser_asymptotic} and \eqref{eq:greater_asymptotic} which exactly describe the $\epsilon^2$ and $(eV)^2$ dependences of $\Sigma_{U,\sigma}^{-+}(\epsilon)$ and $\Sigma_{U,\sigma}^{+-}(\epsilon)$.
 Thus, it can be rewritten into the form,